radionets-project/radionets/docs/api-reference/io/eval_config.rst

 ``[dataloader]``
 ^^^^^^^^^^^^^^^^
+The dataloader table contains all settings required to load the data, and set the data representation or batch size.

 .. autopydantic_fields:: radionets.io.eval_config.DataLoaderConfig

 ``[evaluation]``
 ^^^^^^^^^^^^^^^^
 This table contains all available evaluation functions that ``radionets`` has to offer.
-Most of the metrics are ratios between predictions and targets, such that
+Most of the metrics are ratios of predictions and targets, such that

 .. math::